 Ah a Grinch balloon that’s hauled out to remind us next year hitting theaters will be a new version of the Grinch story – ’cause we need that.

 98 Degrees sing.
-A singing Christmas tree float (it’s just people sitting around a tree float singing).
+A singing Christmas tree float (it’s just people sitting around a tree on a float singing).
 And here’s Santa Claus pulling up the rear.
 Whoopee.

-And it’s not like there’s not enough stuff to fill time with.
+And it’s not like there’s not enough stuff to fill time with during this morning event!
 There’s more than enough going on!
 Just reactions of kids in the crowd could fill up half the show.
-They don’t need to organize these poorly choreographed numbers to pad this thing out.
+They don’t need to organize these poorly choreographed numbers to pad this broadcast out.
 They don’t even seem interested in capturing the experience of the parade for viewers.

 I bet a kid with a cell phone camera in one of the buildings overlooking the parade could provide better content to holiday viewers.

 I haven’t seen CBS’ coverage – and boy am I not going to bother – but I can’t imagine it being much worse than NBC’s.

 Maybe I’m wrong, but I believe they’re not allowed to set up right in front of Macy’s, so viewers will miss out on these endless musical numbers NBC shows.
 So, at least their viewers are spared that at least!

 I think if anyone wants to actually watch the parade unfold with less interruptions they’re better off watching it stream.
 Maybe that Verizon Youtube thing provides a better parade experience.

 I can’t help but wonder how many out of those 50 million viewers actually enjoy this broadcast or do they just blindly accept this poor television production and continue to tune into it based on that ‘tradition’ mindset that has been drilled into everyone?